Jayachamarajendra Wadiyar: Western classical music

+In the July 1950 edition of Gramophone, Legge writes:...
+Many more correspondent have written expressing their admiration for the vision, constructive enterprise, and generosity of the young Indian Prince who conceived this plan, and who is making it possible for the music lovers throughout the world to learn, enjoy and study works which but for his knowledge and love of music, would never have been recorded...

+Carnatic classic music

+After becoming Maharaja, he became increasingly exposed to Carnatic classical music owing to the cultural vibrancy which prevailed in the Mysore court.
+He learnt to play veena under Vid.
+Venkatagiriappa; he eventually mastered the nuances of Carnatic music under the tutelage of the veteran composer and courtier Vid.
+Vasudevachar.
+The maharaja composed as many as 94 Carnatic music works under the assumed name Shri Vidya.
+All his compositions are in different ragas and some of them for the first time ever.
+He is credited with the creation of the raga Jayasamvardini.
+These compositions were published as a book in 2010 by R. Raja Chandra, his son-in-law, as "Sree Vidyaa Gaana Vaaridhi", edited by S. Krishna Murthy, Vid.
+Vasudevachar's grandson.

+During these compositions, Wadiyar built three temples in Mysore city: Bhuvaneshvari Temple and Gayatri Temple, located inside the Mysore Palace Fort, and Sri Kamakaameshwari Temple, situated on Ramanuja Road, Mysore, all sculpted by his guru Siddalingaswamy.

+Many noted Indian musicians received patronage at his court, including Mysore Vasudevachar, Veena Venkatagiriyappa, B. Devendrappa, V. Doraiswamy Iyengar, T. Chowdiah, Tiger Vardachar, Chennakeshaviah, Titte Krishna Iyengar, S. N. Mariappa, Chintalapalli Ramachandra Rao, R. N. Doreswamy, H. M. Vaidyalinga Bhagavatar.
+V. Ramarathnam, a veteran musician and scholar, authored the "Contribution and Patronage of Wadiyars to Music", a book that delves deep into the patronage and contribution of Wadiyars to Carnatic music.

 Death

 Jayachamaraja Wadiyar died at the age of 55 on 23 September 1974 at his Bangalore Palace; he was the last living person who had been the premier king of a state with a 21-gun salute status in British India.
 He was succeeded by his son Srikantadatta Narasimharaja Wadiyar as the head of the Royal Family and the ceremonial maharaja of Mysore.

 Family

 Jayachamaraja Wadiyar married Maharani Sathya Prema Kumari of Jigni province on 15 May 1938.
 The marriage failed; the maharani returned to and settled at Jaipur.
-There were no children by this marriage.
+They had a daughter who they named Prema.
+Prema ended up residing in Bangalore, where she married Neelakanta Venkata Krishna Iyer and had three children with him.
+She died on 18 April 2021.

 On 6 May 1942, two years into his accession as maharaja, Jayachamaraja Wadiyar married Maharani Tripura Sundari Devi.
-The couple has six children: Maharajakumari Gayatri Devi (1946–1974), who predeceased her father due to cancer; Rajakumari Meenakshi Devi (b.
-1951, d.
-2015); Yuvaraja Srikantadatta Narasimharaja Wadiyar (b.
-1953, d.
-2013); Rajakumari Kamakshi Devi (b.1954); Rajakumari Indrakshi Devi (b.1956); and Rajakumari Vishalakshi Devi Avaru (b.
-1962, d.
-2018).
+The couple has six children: Maharajakumari Gayatri Devi (1946–1974), who predeceased her father due to cancer; Rajakumari Meenakshi Devi (1951–2015); Yuvaraja Srikantadatta Narasimharaja Wadiyar (1953–2013); Rajakumari Kamakshi Devi (b.1954); Rajakumari Indrakshi Devi (b.1956); and Rajakumari Vishalakshi Devi Avaru (1962–2018).

 Both the queens died in 1982 within a span of 15 days.